-In this article, we would like to discuss the top 10 most common lies or “mistruths” that many life insurance applicants tell when applying for either a traditional life insurance policy or a no medical exam life insurance policy.
-But before we do that, we would like to make it clear that…
+This article discusses the top 10 most common lies or “mistruths” that many life insurance applicants tell when applying for a traditional or no-medical-exam life insurance policy.
+But before we do that, we want to clarify that…

 Not all “mistruths” are lies, and not all lies are “mistruths”.

-Sometimes, people make mistakes when answering questions on a life insurance application or assume that something that happened a long time ago is no longer relevant.
+Sometimes, people make mistakes when answering questions on a life insurance application or assume that something that happened long ago is no longer relevant.

 Top 10 Most Common Lies Told on a Life Insurance Application

-One of the most common factors most of the best life insurance companies like to use when determining who will and won’t be eligible for coverage or a particular “health rating” will be one’s current height and weight.
+One of the most common factors most of the best life insurance companies use when determining who will and won’t be eligible for coverage or a particular “health rating” is one’s current height and weight.

 After all…